-If you are using HubSpot’s CRM software, you may have come across HubSpot lead scoring functionality and asked yourself: am I missing out if I don’t use it?
+If you are using HubSpot’s CRM software, you may have come across their lead scoring tool and asked yourself: what is HubSpot lead scoring, and am I missing out if I don’t use it?

-But how do you make a winning lead scoring strategy?
-In the last section, I’ll introduce you to the 5 key ingredients we use at Breadcrumbs to create the perfect lead scoring model for you and your business.
+And in the last section, we’ll introduce you to the five essential ingredients we use at Breadcrumbs to create the perfect lead-scoring strategy for your business.

 Let’s dive in!